 Most journeys start online.
 About 81 percent of buyers research digitally before speaking to vendors, and around 67 percent of the journey happens digitally.
 LinkedIn is a workhorse, responsible for a large share of b2b social leads.
 Treat channels as a portfolio and measure them on pipeline contribution.

-Acquire demand
+Acquire and manage demand

 Social media marketing